-Ms Porado worked as a graphic artist at United Press International, Newhouse News Service and Maturity News Service.
-She saw photographers going out to cover assignments while the artists were staying in the office using computers, technical pens and photo references.
-At Newhouse and Maturity, she developed a cartoon style in computer graphics.
+Working at United Press International as a graphic artist, Ms. Porado saw photographers going out to cover assignments while the artists were staying in the office using computers, technical pens and photo references.
+In her spare time, she painted outdoors.
+At Newhouse News Service and Maturity News Service, she developed a cartoon style in computer graphics.

 In November 2009, Ms Porado was photographed by The Globe and Mail while painting from a lifeguard's chair at Sunnyside Beach.
 She was rededicated to painting from life and determined to work like a photographer, but as a painter without using photographs.
 She would not compete with photographers.
 Her work would be completely different, gestural, a celebration of paint and canvas, a dance.